 It is the policy of Pepperdine University to comply with the Americans with Disabilities Act, Section 504 of the Rehabilitation Act, and state and local regulations regarding students and applicants with disabilities.
-Pursuant to these laws, no qualified individual with a disability shall unlawfully be denied access to or participation in any services, programs, or activities of Pepperdine University.
+Pursuant to these laws, no qualified individual with a disability, or those regarded as having a disability, shall unlawfully be denied access to or participation in any services, programs, or activities of Pepperdine University.

 In carrying out this policy, we recognize that disabilities include mobility, sensory, health, psychological, and learning disabilities.
-It is our intent to provide reasonable accommodations to qualified individuals with disabilities, to the extent it is readily achievable to do so.
-In determining what appropriate accommodations are to be provided, the Disability Services Office (DSO) will engage in a conscientious and diligent process with the student.
+It is our intent to provide reasonable accommodations to qualified individuals with disabilities.
 We are unable, however, to make accommodations that are unduly burdensome or that fundamentally alter the nature of the service, program or activity.

 I. Disability Defined